 Is that true?
 No clue - but the cobblestone paving, Federal period row house, and gas lights mean you'll get some wonderful photos.

-The best views are looking up Acorn Street from Charles Street.
+The best views are looking up Acorn Street from West Cedar Street.

 Experience Boston's famous historic Beacon Hill neighborhood up close: stay in one of its wonderful hotels, such as luxury boutique Fifteen Beacon: